-- Academic Operations Lead (Chair)

-- Quality Assurance Lead (Secretary)

-- Operations Lead

-- Admissions Lead

-- IT Lead

-- · Head of Library, Information Systems and Enhancement

-- Financial Manager

-- Director of Studies (English Language/EFL)

-- Academic(s)- at least one from Further and Higher Education respectively

-- Student Experience Leader

-The AMC meets once per month but can meet more frequently should it be required.

-The Quorum shall consist of at least three members of the AMC.

-- Report and resolve operational (academic and non-academic but which have an impact on the academic for example capacity planning) issues in a timely and efficient manner. - 2.
-Consider pastoral issues of learners and agree support mechanisms where necessary. - 3.
-Confirm the order of priority for planned operational activity within the College. - 4.
-Approve resources for the operational activities of the College's programmes. - 5.
-Make the relevant operational decisions in support of the College's academic and strategic priorities. - 7.
-Set deadlines for work tasks to be complete and to monitor their progress. - 8.
+Membership Academic Operations Lead (Chair) Quality Assurance Lead (Secretary) Operations Lead Admissions Lead IT Lead Head of Library, Information Systems and Enhancement Financial Manager Director of Studies (English Language/EFL) Academic(s)- at least one from Further and Higher Education respectively Student Experience Leader Frequency of Meetings e AMC meets once per month but can meet more frequently should it be juired.
+Quorum The Quorum shall consist of at least three members of the AMC.
+Terms of Reference Report and resolve operational (academic and non-academic but which have an impact on the academic for example capacity planning) issues in a timely and efficient manner.
+Consider pastoral issues of learners and agree support mechanisms where necessary.
+Confirm the order of priority for planned operational activity within the College.
+Approve resources for the operational activities of the College's programmes.
+Make the relevant operational decisions in support of the College's academic and strategic priorities.
+Set deadlines for work tasks to be complete and to monitor their progress.
 Assess learner participation through monitoring and review of attendance reports.

-Communicate pertinent operational developments to the College's staff and reports to the Senior Management Group (operational issues) and the Academic Council (academic issues).
+6. Communicate pertinent operational developments to the College's staff and reports to the Senior Management Group (operational issues) and the Academic Council (academic issues).